 In 2006, Dr. Rich was granted a MacArthur Foundation Fellowship and in 2009, he was inducted into the Institute of Medicine of the National Academy of Sciences.
 His book published in 2009 about urban violence, Wrong Place, Wrong Time: Trauma and Violence in the Lives of Young Black Men, has drawn critical acclaim.

 Dr. Sequist’s research interests include health care quality, health disparities, and the intersection of these two fields.
 He is involved in studying methods of improving health care quality in the ambulatory setting, including the use of information technology.
-Dr. Sequist is particularly interested in health policy issues affecting care for Native Americans, and works collaboratively with the Indian Health Service to evaluate the provision of care for both chronic diseases and preventive services for this population.
+Dr. Sequist is particularly interested in health policy issues affecting care for Native Americans, and has worked with the Indian Health Service to evaluate the provision of care for both chronic diseases and preventive services for this population.